Matt Hancock probably won’t win I’m a Celebrity - but he could break a jungle record

 I’m a Celebrity… Get Me Out of Here!
-2022 odds: Matt Hancock, Mike Tindall, Jill Scott - who is favourite?
+2022 odds: Matt Hancock, Boy George, Mike Tindall, - who is favourite?

-It won’t come as much of a surprise to anyone that former cabinet minister Matt Hancock is not the favourite to win I’m a Celeb 2022 - but he could set a new record
+Former cabinet minister Matt Hancock has taken a break from representing his constituents for a holiday in Oz - so it will surprise no-one that he’s not the bookies’ favourite to win I’m a Celeb

-A dozen celebrities have landed in Australia, ready to take part in a new season of I’m a Celebrity…Get Me Out of Here!
-They will be joined by the show’s presenters Ant and Dec and will face some gruelling challenges and trials over their time in the jungle.
-If none of the campmates leave of their own accord, they will all spend at least 12 days in the jungle, as the first elimination normally takes place on day 13.
+A dozen celebrities travelled to Australia for the latest season of I’m a Celebrity…Get Me Out of Here! last week - and Olivia Attwood becae the first to leave the show after doctors told her she couldn’t continue on medical grounds.
+Hosts Ant and Dec are also back to taunt the celebs as they scream their way through gruelling Bushtucker Trials.

 Who is the favourite to win I’m a Celebrity…Get Me Out of Here!?